reduxjs/redux/README.md

 ### But you're using strings for injecting actions and store state!

 I'm not super happy about strings.
 If you find a better way, let me know and file an issue with your suggestions.

+### Can I use this in production?

+I wouldn't.
+Many use cases are not be considered yet.
+If you find some use cases this lib can't handle yet, please file an issue.